 Typically, the party requesting the continuance is responsible for showing a good reason for the request and for providing alternative dates for the court to reschedule the date to.

-The timing of a motion to continue is dependent on the circumstances of the case; typically, the motion is made as soon as the requesting attorney becomes aware of the need for it, whether that is fourteen (14) days before the court date, or the morning of the court date.
+The timing of a motion to continue is dependent on the circumstances of the case; typically, the motion is made as soon as the requesting criminal defense lawyer in Delaware becomes aware of the need for it, whether that is fourteen (14) days before the court date, or the morning of the court date.